Charles Lynch (journalist): Retirement

 In 1984, he retired and became a freelance writer.
-During the Meech Lake Accord debate of the late 1980s, he faced criticism for writing in his weekly column that the province of Newfoundland should be expelled from Confederation for its opposition to the accord, as it was a more expendable province than Quebec; this comment led to the emergence of political satirist Rick Mercer, who first emerged in 1990 with the stage show Show Me the Button, I'll Push It, or Charles Lynch Must Die.
+During the Meech Lake Accord debate of the late 1980s, he faced criticism for writing in his weekly column that Newfoundland should be expelled from Confederation for its opposition to the accord, as it was a more expendable province than Quebec.
+The comment led to the emergence of political satirist Rick Mercer, who first emerged in 1990 with the stage show Show Me the Button, I'll Push It, or Charles Lynch Must Die.

-In 1998, the National Press Club of Canada established the Charles Lynch Award in his honour.
-The award is given out annually in recognition of a Canadian journalist's outstanding coverage of national issues.

 Lynch was the father of Andrew Lynch, a notable publisher and journalist in the city of Victoria, British Columbia.